Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Being Careful When Using a Co-signer or Guarantor

-Whether it’s a co-signer, co-applicant, or guarantor, all these scenarios center around relationships—familial, marital, or otherwise.
+Whether it's a co-signer, co-applicant, or guarantor, all these scenarios center around familial, marital, or otherwise. relationships.

-If people are willing to enter such financial arrangements, it means that the personal relationships between them are (currently) amicable.
+If people are willing to enter such financial arrangements, their personal relationships are (currently) amicable.

 The goal is to keep it that way.

-In addition to the contract with the lender, the borrowers should have a legally binding contract between themselves.
+In addition to the contract with the lender, the borrowers should have a legally binding agreement between themselves.

-The contract may state, for instance, that if the borrower finds him or herself on the verge of default, they will proactively sell the property, rather than engaging in protracted litigation with the bank—where the guarantor’s assets might be seized as well.
+The contract may state, for instance, that if the borrower finds him or herself on the verge of default, they will proactively sell the property rather than engage in protracted litigation with the bank—where the guarantor's assets might also be seized.

-If you feel uneasy about becoming a guarantor, but you want to help a loved one, you can simply make a gift to help with the down payment.
+If you feel uneasy about becoming a guarantor but want to help a loved one, you can make a gift to help with the down payment.
 This eliminates having your name on the mortgage or deed.

 There are limits on how much of a down payment you can gift without being taxed (in the case of an FHA loan, the entire 20% down payment can be a gift) as long as they meet the IRS's guidelines.

-So, check with your accountant, real estate attorney, and real estate broker to contribute within lending and tax guidelines.
+So, check with your accountant, real estate attorney, and broker to contribute within lending and tax guidelines.

-As a guarantor, you can also ask that the person you’re helping to show monthly proof that he or she is making mortgage payments (for the length of the guarantor relationship).
+As a guarantor, you can also ask that the person you're helping show monthly proof that they are making mortgage payments (for the length of the guarantor relationship).

 That way, there are no nasty surprises, where the first person you're hearing from about arrears or default is the bank!